Skyvell/bmw-planning/README.md

 - **Duration:** 2-3 weeks
 - **Activities:**
   - Some of these tasks will be done concurrently with development (e.g. unit tests).
-  - Perform unit testing, integration testing, and system testing.
+  - Perform unit testing.
   - Test data processing logic, AWS service configurations, and Core View integration.
+  - Test end to end flow.
   (- Perform load testing to ensure scalability)
 - **Output:** Test reports and a stable system.